goodguythor/fafafifi-mode-wapres/readme.md

 ## Demo
 This bot could only catch first person pattern like `I just workout today` and not `He just workout today`
 ### CLI Mode
 To test the bot, you just need to type anything in the terminal after you run the file.
-To exit, you just need to press `CTRL + C`.
+To exit, you just need to press `CTRL + C` or type `quit`.
 All the chat logs on CLI mode will be written in the file called `logs.txt` that is located on the `\logs` folder.

 ![alt text](screenshots/cli.png)
 ### Discord Mode